-It can also be a financially rewarding job if you know how to motivate your clients and get results for them.
-This article will break down the most common question that I get as a personal trainer: how long does it take to become a personal trainer?
+It can also be a financially rewarding job if you know how to motivate your clients.
+This article will break down the most common question that I get as a personal trainer.
+How long does it take to become a personal trainer?

-It will also take a look at the 5 best and most popular PT qualifications and the maximum completion times each course allows.
+It will also take a look at the five best and most popular PT qualifications and the maximum completion times each course allows.
 I will also give realistic estimates that take into account day to day obligations such as full-time work and extracurricular activities.

-Well, the general answer is about 3 to 6 months but there are a lot of variables at play which could lengthen or shorten this time.
+Well, the general answer is about 3 to 6 months, but there are a lot of variables at play which could lengthen or shorten this time.
 This timeframe fits perfectly with some of the popular certifications on the market such as NFPT, NASM or ACE.

-While I will deal with the five most credible PT certifications in my opinion, you should still see what’s out there and is right for you.
-Here are a few factors you should always to take into account when assessing whether or not a course is worth investing your time and money into.
+While I will deal with the five most credible PT certifications, in my opinion, you should still see what’s out there.
+Here are a few factors you should always to take into account when assessing whether or not a course is worth investing.

 The Quality of the Accreditation

 In my opinion, the only two credible personal training accreditation bodies out there for the United States fitness industry are the Distance Education and Training Council (DETC) and the National Commission for Certifying Agencies (NCCA).

-How Long Does it Take to Become a Personal Trainer? — How do Students Progress Through a Personal Training Course?
+How do Students Progress Through a Personal Training Course?

 Unlike college qualifications that will usually commence at a set time and then proceed according to a specific schedule (such as semesters or trimesters), PT certification courses will usually allow you to study at your own pace and take the final qualification exam at a time of your choosing at an approved exam location.

-For example, the ACE certification requires students to sit the exam within 6 months of purchasing the program materials and the NFPT certification requires students to sit the exam within one year of course purchase.
+For example, the ACE certification requires students to sit the exam within six months of purchasing the program materials, and the NFPT certification needs students to sit the exam within one year of course purchase.

-This means that someone with extensive knowledge of the subject matter of a course (such as a person with lots of experience in the industry or a person with a bachelor’s degree in a health or fitness field) could prep for and take the exam within a very short space of time.
+This means that someone with extensive knowledge of the subject matter of a course (such as a person with lots of experience in the industry or a person with a bachelor’s degree in a health or fitness field) could prep for and take the exam within a concise space of time.

-How Long Does it Take to Become a Personal Trainer? — Hidden Time Costs and Continuing Education
+Hidden Time Costs and Continuing Education

-Many courses require students to maintain their qualification through continuing education (CE), which requires people to continuously educate themselves through short courses that accrue education credits (CEC) or count as continuing education units (CEU)).
+Many courses require students to maintain their qualification through continuing education (CE), which requires people to continuously educate themselves through short classes that accrue education credits (CEC) or count as continuing education units (CEU)).